maldorne/mud-web-client/README.md

 Webapp to connect to a [MUD](https://en.wikipedia.org/wiki/MUD) / MUSH / MOO game server, supporting all major data interchange and interactive text protocols.
 The connection is done through a secure websocket (`wss://` protocol), so you will need a proxy in the server that _translates_ the `wss` sessions to `telnet`.
 You can use the [`mud-web-proxy`](https://github.com/maldorne/mud-web-proxy) project to achieve that.

+You can see this project working in the [maldorne.org](https://maldorne.org/play/) web page.

 ### History

 This project is a fork of [MUDPortal-Web-App](https://github.com/plamzi/MUDPortal-Web-App), made by [@plamzi](https://github.com/plamzi), creator of [mudportal.com](http://www.mudportal.com/).
 The original project had the code of both the client and proxy-server apps, and was outdated and did not support secure connections (`wss://` instead of `ws://`), so I decided to fork it, separate in different projects and update them.
 But kudos to [@plamzi](https://github.com/plamzi), who is the original author.